SRIMATHI2020/Jenkins/README.md

 # Jenkins
-This is used for Jenkins learning purpose
+This is used for Jenkins learning purpose,declarative pipeline & Scripted pipeline